wanderingbonzi/minecraft-performance-guide/README.md

 * Make sure to use the `high performance` power plan!
 To change it, go into windows search and type "control panel" then select `view by: large icons` in the top right corner, then click on `power options`.
 You should [see this](https://imgur.com/a/y89c51r), then change the plan to `high performance` and you're done!
 It uses more power, but it gives better performance. (notably enabling turbo boost) If you don't see it by chance, click on `show additional plans` and it should show up.

-If you're on a laptop and use the high performance power plan, don't unplug it.
-Running anything on battery life is misery and it would drain quickly anyway.
+**If you're on a laptop and use the high performance power plan, don't unplug it.
+Running anything on battery life is misery and it would drain quickly anyway.**

+* After changing the power plan, it's time to do some registry tweaks to further improve the performance.
+Press `windows + r` and type `regedit` in the run windows.
+Navigate over to `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Multimedia\SystemProfile` and double click on `NetworkThrottlngIndex` and type FFFFFFFF and save the changes. (this tweak will heavily help if you have high ping) Then double click on `SystemRepsonsivness` and change the value to 0, this will make your system and game feel much smoother.
+After that, go to `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Multimedia\SystemProfile\Tasks\Games` and double click on `GPU Priority` and change the value to 8.
+Then double click on `priority` and change the value to 6.
+Make sure that `schedulingcategory` is set to high.

+## **Change how Windows looks like**

+* Windows 10 by default has a lot of heavy effects and animations, which can make the system feel slow.
+Firstly, go to the `settings` and then `personalization`, go to `colours` and switch `transparency effect` to off.
+After you do that, go to windows search and type `advanced system settings`.
+After clicking on it, go to `advanced settings` and click on `performance`.
+Copy [these settings.](https://imgur.com/a/AEe3tH0)

 ## **Disbaling unnecessary services & startup programs**